Wild One just dropped two adorable new bags for pet parents | CNN Underscored

-Wild One’s been delivering design-driven and pet- (and editor!) loved toys, accessories, beds and more for a while now, and two new releases are sure to get pet owners excited for taking Fido out for fall walks.
-The brand just put a new spin on the perfect pet tote complete with all the interior conveniences and accessories you need, and a treat pouch that’s the perfect accompaniment for W-A-L-K-S.
+Wild One’s been delivering design-driven and pet- and editor-loved toys, accessories, beds and more for a while now, and two new releases are sure to get pet owners excited for taking Fido out for fall walks.
+The brand just put a new spin on the perfect pet tote, complete with all the interior conveniences and accessories you need, and a treat pouch that’s the perfect accompaniment for W-A-L-K-S.

 This messenger-style bag goes around the body and across the chest for a hands-free carry that keeps treats, keys and poop bags close at hand and easy to access.
 It’s got eco-credentials too: It’s made from 10 recycled water bottles.